taonado/taonado-cash/ARCHITECTURE.md

 ## System Overview

-The system is designed with a clear separation of concerns between three main components:
+The system is designed with a clear separation of concerns between four main components:

 1. **WTAO (Wrapped TAO)**: Handles user funds and token operations
 2. **DepositTracker**: Manages deposit associations and tracking
 3. **WeightsV2**: Calculates and normalizes weights based on deposits
+4. **EvmValidator**: Manages weight setting operations and provides bounties

 ## Subnet Interaction Diagram